ZEPL/zepl-documentation/docs/faq.md

 Public notebooks are notebooks that are published through Zepl and become accessible publicly through the generated URL.
 You can make the notebook private again by toggling the *Published* control off in the *Publish* dialog.

-### What are the notebooks in the “Explore” showcases and how does one manage them?
+### What are the notebooks in the *Explore* showcases and how does one manage them?

-Notebooks in the Explore section are notebooks that were aggregated by us and some of our members.
+Notebooks in the *Explore* section are notebooks that were aggregated by us and some of our members.
 They include notebooks publicly published by various users including data scientists, professors, engineers, etc. and cover a wide range of topics from How-Tos to research papers.
 Please take the time to [Explore](https://www.zepl.com/explore).

 ### Which versions of Python, Scala and Spark does Zepl support?

 Currently Zepl supports:

 - Python v2.7 & v3.5
 - Spark v2.1.0
 - Scala v2.11